-The Company purchased 319,000 of its common shares pursuant to the normal course issuer bid.
-The shares were returned to the treasury for cancellation on April 24, 2020.
+• The Company purchased 500,000 of its common shares pursuant to the normal course issuer bid.

 Critical Accounting Estimates and Recent Accounting Pronouncements

 The preparation of financial statements in conformity with IFRS requires management to make estimates and assumptions that affect the reported amount of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amount of revenues and expenses during the period.
 Actual results may differ from these estimates.